DirecTV streams NFL games for added sales

 By Liana B. Baker

-NEW YORK DirecTV is expanding its NFL Sunday Ticket television package, which lets viewers watch football outside their local markets, to see if it can make some extra money from broadcasting the games on the Internet.
+NEW YORK, Sept 8 DirecTV is expanding its NFL Sunday Ticket television package, which lets viewers watch football outside their local markets, to see if it can make some extra money from broadcasting the games on the Internet.

-DirecTV, like rival Dish Network Corp, has been trying to boost its subscriber numbers as lower-cost online entertainment options from Netflix Inc, Google Inc and Amazon.com Inc threaten its growth.
+DirecTV, like rival Dish Network Corp (DISH.O), has been trying to boost its subscriber numbers as lower-cost online entertainment options from Netflix Inc (NFLX.O), Google Inc (GOOG.O) and Amazon.com Inc (AMZN.O) threaten its growth.

 "The goal here is to open up the product to people and to test to see whether there's a new revenue stream here: selling Sunday ticket over-the-top to people who can't get DirecTV," said Alex Kaplan, DirecTV's senior director of sports marketing.